zedlopez/ifm/The Recipe Book.md

 [ZL: I'm not clear on what extension this is]::

-The drawback of such behavior is that the player can make premature discoveries.
+The drawback of such behaviour is that the player can make premature discoveries.
 If they haven't found a sword yet, but think there may be a sword later in the story, they can type ``examine sword`` and see from the response whether their guess is correct.
 Nonetheless, there are people who prefer this alternative exactly because it does expose the limits of the story's understanding, preventing fruitless attempts to use a word that is not recognised at all.
-If it is desirable, there is an extension that will reproduce this behavior in Inform as well.
+If it is desirable, there is an extension that will reproduce this behaviour in Inform as well.

-Using Inform's default behavior, however, scope is an ad-hoc way of keeping a list of things that are common knowledge between the story and the player.
+Using Inform's default behaviour, however, scope is an ad-hoc way of keeping a list of things that are common knowledge between the story and the player.
 The player knows many things that the story might not (like what a cell phone is); the story knows a few things the player may not (like the fact that there is a sword in an as-yet unvisited room).
 Neither of those things can fruitfully enter into commands because they have no mutually agreed-upon referent.

 By default, Inform assumes that "scope" includes only those things that are currently visible by line of sight.
 This works pretty well for a wide range of situations, but there are still plenty of occasions when we want to admit that the story and the player share a knowledge of things not seen. ``go to the kitchen`` might be a useful command even when the player can't currently view the kitchen. ``ask fred about the footprints`` should perhaps work even when the footprints are far away in the garden. ``smell stinky cheese`` might need to work even when the cheese is invisibly locked away in a porous container but is exuding a stench.
 In a dark room, the player can't see their own inventory, but they should still remember that they're carrying it and be able to mention it.
 And sometimes we might want the story to acknowledge that the player is referring to an object that they have seen somewhere, even if that thing is now out of sight.